AmandaErnar/Writing.how/style.md

 - Write below 5th grade level
 - Make many paragraphs
 - Space out your paragraphs

+## Don't
+- Use "ing"
+- Use "that"
+- Use "really" or "very"
+- Sound smart

 ## Tool
 - Power Thesaurus (thesaurus)